12005 Hwy 64

 Ubhayam: The Yajamani's (Seva sponsor) name will be read during Sankalpa for all the sevas performed during that particular day.
 He/She and his/her family are the Yajamani's (owners) for the whole day sevas that include Homam and Vahana seva.

-Ubhayam Sponsorship (1 day) - $ 61 (Any one day except Maha Shivaratri)
+Ubhayam Sponsorship (1 day) - $ 61 (Any one day), $125 (on Maha Shivaratri with Ekadasa Spatika Lingarchana)

-Friday, February 17Dwaja Rohanam & Thiruchi Vahana Seva
+Monday, February 24Dwaja Rohanam & Thiruchi Vahana Seva

 Dwajarohanam is the flag-hoisting ceremony that is held on the first day by hoisting a flag (dhwajapatam) with a picture of Nandi (Mount of Shiva ) on the top of the Dwajasthambam.
 The flag will is hoisted amid Vedic chanting.
 It is believed to be a symbolic significance of formal invitation to all the deities to attend the Shiva Brahmotsavam festival.
 In the evening, the Supreme Lord is taken during a procession as part of Tiruchi Vahana seva.

 On the second evening, the Lord is taken out in a procession around the temple on His main devotee Nandi (Bull) as His vehicle.
-After that, Mahanyasa Purvaka Ekadasa Rudrabhishekam is performed to Lord Shiva during the 5 jama's.
+After that, Mahanyasa Purvaka Ekadasa Rudrabhishekam is performed to Lord Shiva during 5 days.

 On the third evening, the Lord is taken out in a procession around the temple on Haya vahana.
 Later, Kalyanam is conducted to Lord Chandramouliswara and Devi Parvathi.